top of page

 The initiative focuses specifically on marginalized renters, such as those on a fixed income, seniors, and those living with a disability.

-To apply for assistance complete the application below.
+To apply for assistance, complete the application below.

 You will be notified via email if you reside in a city without funding.

-Please Note: Submitting an Application does not mean the Application is Approved.
+Please note: Submitting an Application does not mean the Application is approved.

 RENTAL ASSISTANCE APPLICATION